What You Been Gaming? - Beyond Eyes

 In Beyond Eyes, you play as 10-year-old Rae who due to an accident involving fireworks, is blind.
 The accident causes her to feel isolated and alone however one day she makes a new friend; a cat that she names Nani!
 Seasons pass and Nani is a regular in Rae’s garden except one day, Nani stops coming to visit; It’s now your job as Rae to go and find Nani.

-As soon as the game begins the entire screen is white apart from Rae, once you start walking however your surroundings start appearing in the same way that watercolour paints blend and bleed onto paper, this is to demonstrate how Rae – a blind child – would take in her surroundings using sound, smell and touch and this is basically the entire game, as Rae you walk around this blank canvas until you; the player can start to piece together her environment to figure out which way Nani might have gone.
+As soon as the game begins the entire screen is white apart from Rae, once you start walking however your surroundings start appearing in the same way that watercolour paints blend and bleed onto paper, this is to demonstrate how Rae – a blind child – would take in her surroundings using sound, smell and touch and this is basically the entire game.
+As Rae, you walk around this blank canvas until you can start to piece together her environment to figure out which way Nani might have gone.
 Sounds simple enough, right?
 WRONG, Rae will be confronted with obstacles throughout for instance; trees, bushes, fences, etc. aren’t visible until Rae touches them meaning you could see what you believe to be an empty field for you to walk through until you walk straight into a fence and have to somehow find your way around it whilst every fence panel appears one at a time, you never know where it started or ends!
-Rae will also encounter things that she’s afraid of, we will see a Crow or a Dog however she can only hear them so is too afraid to walk too close to them, meaning you have to give them a wide birth which just adds time onto your journey, it can be a little frustrating.
+Rae will also encounter things that she’s afraid of, we will see a crow or a dog however she can only hear them so is too afraid to walk too close to them.
+Meaning you have to give them a wide birth which just adds time onto your journey, it can be a little frustrating.

 Some positive things about this game, firstly it’s incredibly sweet!
 I’m a sucker for any story that involves a child and an animal friendship and visually; It’s so stunning, everything is shown in pale watercolours and I believe it’s set in (what I assume is) the English countryside so there’s fields, lakes, farm animals, cottages and small towns to pass by, it’s all very lovely to look at.